emrebilal/Stock-Control-Management-System/README.md

 # Stock Control Management System
-This project was made through unified model process.
-It can be used in the inventory control system of places such as warehouse, supermarket.
+This project can be used in the inventory control system of places such as warehouse, supermarket.

 Microsoft Access database was used.